Witiko/doctoral-thesis/main.md

 words, phrases, and sentences their meaning.

-Similarly, we can represent expressions in the language of mathematics using their presentation, structural, and semantic aspects.
-In this section, we will discuss each of these aspects, show examples of formal languages that are commonly used for their representation and how they can interoperate.
+Similarly, we can represent expressions in the language of mathematics using their presentation aspects, structural aspects, and semantic aspects.
+In this section, I will discuss each of these aspects, show examples of formal languages that are commonly used for their representation and how they can interoperate.

 ### Presentation Math